TheMonk2121/ai-dev-tasks/300_experiments/300_complete-testing-coverage.md

 - **Completeness**: 100% coverage of all testing and methodology needs
 - **Accuracy**: All information must be verifiable and current
 - **Usability**: Documentation must be easy to navigate and use
-- **Maintenance**: All documentation must be kept current and relevant
+- **Maintenance**: All documentation must be kept current and relevan

 ---